quantumlib/qsim/docs/overview.md

-# qsim and qsimh
+# qsim overview

-qsim and qsimh are a collection of C++ libraries for quantum circuit simulation.
+qsim is a collection of C++ libraries for quantum circuit simulation.
 These libraries provide powerful, low-cost tools for researchers to test quantum algorithms before running on quantum hardware.

 qsim makes use of AVX/FMA vector operations, OpenMP multithreading, and